moomoolive/pomdoro_timer/README.md

 # Pomdoro Timer

-A simple pomodoro timer web app, with a powerful graphic UI.
+A pomodoro timer web app, with a simple and intuitive graphical UI.

 Built with Vuejs, Bootstrap, and fontawesome.